 The circuit breakers and a 150-amp fuse protect various circuits from excessive current.

-The machine wiring is color coded, and the wires are marked corresponding to their location on the "Wiring Harness Diagram (Current)" on page 57.
+The machine wiring is color coded, and the wires are marked corresponding to their location on the Wiring Harness Diagram.
 (Wire W010 to the Brush Contactor K2 is shown in this example.)

 On-board Battery Charger